Wheelsy/Review-Birb/README.md

 3. Change the `ModelPath` variable to the path of `MLModel1.mlnet` on your machine.
 4. Locate `IO.cs`.
 5. Update the `filePath` variable to the path of `yelp_labelled.txt` on your machine.
+6. Open `MLModel1.mbconfig` in visual studio and in the data tab select yelp_labelled.txt file as your input data source.

 ## How to Run